monrdeme/secure-static-site-aws/README.md

-# Secure Static Website on AWS with Terraform and Python
+# Deploying a Static Website on AWS
 In this project I deploy and secure a static website hosted on Amazon S3 using Infrastructure as Code (Terraform) and Python scripting for automation.
 The goal is to follow AWS security best practices around permissions, monitoring, and alerting, while keeping it accessible and scalable.

 ---